gaojunran/hj/README.md

 - [ ] `hj rollback`: interactive rollback, using skim
 - [ ] Publish document

-- [ ] Remove dependency on gh cli, use api instead

 ## Nice ideas that may be added in `hj`